-For the purpose of the Statement of Net Position - Modified Cash Basis, "cash in bank" includes all demand, savings accounts, and certificates of deposit of the District.
+For the purpose of the Statement of Net Position - Modified Cash Basis, "cash in bank" includes all demand accounts of the District.
 Additional cash disclosures are presented in Note 2A.
 The District maintains its cash with financial institutions insured by the Federal Deposit Insurance Corporation (FDIC).
 The District has no investment policy that would further limit its investment choices.